smizell/verbose/docs/specification.rst

 7. ``hreft`` - URL template
 8. ``mapsTo`` - An array of Verbose Paths to map a affordance to another property
 9. ``typesOf`` - For pointing to another semantic or schema for the affordance
-10. ``availableMethods`` - For specifying available methods for the affordance.
+10. ``methods`` - For specifying available methods for the affordance.
 If this is not set, GET is assumed.

 An affordance can have different types of parameters that can be used at different times.